OUR MISSION

 OUR STORY

-Through a successful public/private partnership with the City of Santa Fe’s Parks Division and the Santa Fe Conservation Trust, the Railyard Park Conservancy (RPC) offers a wide variety of community educational programming, plans and manages public art installations, and provides all the horticultural care for the cultivated gardens and landscapes in the 11-acre Railyard Park.
+Through a successful public/private partnership with the City of Santa Fe, the Railyard Park Conservancy (RPC) offers a wide variety of community educational programming, plans and manages public art installations, and provides all horticultural care for the cultivated gardens and landscapes in the 11-acre Railyard Park.

 OUR HISTORY

-The Trust for Public Land (TPL) New Mexico negotiated and acquired the 50-acre Railyard property and conveyed it to the City of Santa Fe in 1995.
-As part of the conveyance to the City, the TPL worked with community members to create a conservation easement encumbering the 13-acres of the Railyard Park + Plaza.
-Its purpose is to “assure that the Easement Area will be retained forever as a park, open space, and community gathering place, Rail Line corridor, trail corridor, and plaza area and to prevent any use of the Easement Area that will significantly impair or interfere with the conservation values of the Easement area.”
+In 1995, the Trust for Public Land (TPL) New Mexico negotiated and acquired the 50-acre Railyard property and conveyed it to the City of Santa Fe.
+As part of the conveyance, TPL and community members created a conservation easement encumbering the 13-acres of the Railyard Park + Plaza.
+Its purpose was to “assure that the Easement Area will be retained forever as a park, open space, and community gathering place, Rail Line corridor, trail corridor, and plaza area and to prevent any use of the Easement Area that will significantly impair or interfere with the conservation values of the Easement area.”

 Fogyard by Charles Streeper

-In 2001, TPL entered into a Memorandum of Agreement (MOA) with the City to oversee the design, construction and fundraising for the Railyard Park + Plaza.
-TPL completed this task in the fall of 2008.
-TPL held the Conservation Easement with the City of Santa Fe until March 25, 2015, at which time the easement was assigned to the Santa Fe Conservation Trust (SFCT).
-SFCT is now responsible for assuring that the City Follows the restrictions encumbering the Easement Area.
+In 2001, TPL entered into a Memorandum of Agreement with the city to oversee the design, construction and fundraising for the Railyard Park + Plaza, which was completed in the fall of 2008.
+TPL held the Conservation Easement with the city until March 25, 2015, when it was transferred to the Santa Fe Conservation Trust (SFCT).
+SFCT is now responsible for assuring that the city and fellow Railyard stakeholders follow the restrictions encumbering the Easement Area.

-Since 1999, TPL organized and managed a team of volunteers called the Railyard Advisory Council, who donated thousands of hours towards design decisions, fundraising, and advocacy for the Railyard Park + Plaza.
-In late 2008, this group transitioned to the Railyard Stewards, later renamed Railyard Park Conservancy.
-TPL served as the umbrella organization until September 21, 2010 when the Railyard Stewards were awarded IRS nonprofit status and have operated as a registered 501 (c) 3 organization ever since.
+Starting in 1999, TPL organized and managed a team of volunteers called the Railyard Advisory Council, who donated thousands of hours towards design decisions, fundraising, and advocacy for the Railyard Park + Plaza.
+In late 2008, this group transitioned to the Railyard Stewards, later renamed the Railyard Park Conservancy.
+TPL served as the umbrella organization until September 21, 2010, when the Railyard Stewards were awarded federal nonprofit status.

 AN AWARD WINNING PARK

 The Railyard Park Conservancy has received numerous awards and gained national recognition for its efforts to improve, restore, and maintain Santa Fe’s Railyard Park.
-With the ongoing support of our generous donors, the Conservancy will continue to offer our community award winning programs and projects that improve the quality of life for all Santa Feans and act as an exemplary model for parks and public green spaces.
-Most recently, the Railyard Park Conservancy has been recognized for 2021’s best park by the Santa Fe Reporter.
+With the ongoing support of our generous donors, the Conservancy will continue to offer our community award-winning programs and projects that improve the quality of life for all Santa Feans, and act as an exemplary model for parks and public green spaces.
+Most recently, the Railyard Park Conservancy was recognized as 2025’s best park by the Santa Fe Reporter.

 Rudy Bruner Silver Award for Urban Excellence (2011)